adespoton/utmconfigs/README.md

 - macOS 10.14 - booting with -usbdevice keyboard -usbdevice tablet, network: Emulated VLAN, vmxnet3
 - macOS 10.15 - booting with -usbdevice keyboard -usbdevice tablet, network: Emulated VLAN, vmxnet3

-- macOS 11 - panicking or getting to (/) during boot.
+- macOS 11 - booting to language selection screen; USB bus is dropped due to contention during boot process, so no mouse or keyboard.
-- macOS 12 - not booting
+- macOS 12 - haven't attempted yet.

 System Architecture: aarch64
 System: Apple Virtualizer
-- macOS 11 - not booting
+- macOS 11 - not compatible
 - macOS 12 - will download IPSW install image and boot using UTM 3.
 No config file provided as UTM automates the entire process already.
 Can only use raw disk images.